novoda/espresso-support/README.md

 TalkBack will be enabled before each test is run and disabled after each test finishes.

-:warning: This rule requires the `extras` module to be included for the app under test, so it can open the `TalkBackStateSettingActivity`.

 :warning: Toggling TalkBack state requires the `WRITE_SECURE_SETTINGS` permission being set for the app under test.

 ## Demo